Basic Personal Amount

 Digital News Subscriptions

-Taxpayers can claim up to $500 for amounts paid in 2020 for qualifying subscription expenses.
-The amounts must have been paid to a qualified Canadian journalism organization (QCJO) that does not hold a licence to broadcast, for a digital news subscription to content that is primarily original news.
+Taxpayers can claim up to $500 for amounts paid in the year for qualifying subscription expenses.
+The amounts must have been paid to a qualified Canadian journalism organization (QCJO) that does not hold a licence to broadcast, for a digital news subscription to content that is primarily written news.

 Education and Textbook Credits